 What are we doing to help care for God’s creation?

-As a way to help structure our approach to environmental management, and to track our progress, the Church is participating in the ‘Eco Church’ award scheme.
+As a way to help structure our approach to environmental management, and to track our progress, two of our churches, All Saints Marlow and St John the Baptist, are now participating in the ‘Eco Church’ award scheme.

 What is the ‘Eco Church’ award scheme?